 After learning the `ud from his father Hikmat Shaheen, William studied classical violin at the Rubin Conservatory in Haifa.
 He gives workshops and performs at Universities in the U.S., and performs with the Near East Music Ensemble.
 He teaches `ud and violin privately in California.

-Layth Sidiq – Violin Performance, Music Theory, and Chamber Music
+Layth Sidiq – Violin Performance, Music Theory, Chamber Music

 Layth Sidiq is an award-winning violinist, composer and educator who has toured the world and performed with major artists such as Simon Shaheen, Danilo Perez, Javier Limon, Jack Dejohnette, Tigran Hamasyan and others and performed in venues like the London Jazz Festival, Boston Symphony Hall, WOMEX Expo, Montreal Jazz Festival, Carnegie Hall and more.
-Layth is featured on multiple award-winning albums and his first record Son of Tigris was premiered at the Montreal Jazz Festival in 2016. @laythsidiq
+Layth was recently named artistic director of the New York Arabic Orchestra.
+He is featured on multiple award-winning albums and his first record Son of Tigris was premiered at the Montreal Jazz Festival in 2016. @laythsidiq

 Firas Zreik – Qanun Performance